-5.3 Market Housing Activity
+5.2 Market Housing Activity

-5.3.1 Homeownership
+5.2.1 Homeownership

-Figure 5.4 presents a graphical representation of historical median home prices by dwelling type.
+Figure 5.3 presents a graphical representation of historical median home prices by dwelling type.
 The data is sourced from BC Assessment's historical revised rolls, which include sales information up to and including 2022.
 For those familiar with the dataset, it is worth noting that the dwelling types have been reclassified to align with the categories used by Statistics Canada in their Census questionnaire.
+Table 5-2 offers the same data, but this time it presents the percentage change in median home prices by dwelling type over specific time intervals.